 State Laws Vary

-Although many of us wish the laws were consistent state to state (it would simplify the process), the fact remains, each state has unique laws.
+Although many of us wish radiation shielding regulations were consistent from state to state (for simplicity and the best balance between safety and practicality), the fact remains: each state has unique laws.
 Some states require no lead lining at all, while other states require varying thickness based on the system.

-Not only are the laws unique, but each state has different names for who oversees radiology health.
-Some states house their radiology health division within the Department of Health, others have created Radiology Departments.
-A quick search of your state’s official website should lead to a phone number to call, or if your state is on the cutting edge of technology, a very informative website... or... you can download the helpful list we've compiled of Radiological and Health Department Links by State to direct your search.
+Not only are the laws unique, there is no uniformity in the names of the agencies that oversee radiological health.
+Some states house their radiology health division within the Department of Health, others have created seperate radiology departments, while still others link radiation safety with their environmental agencies.
+A quick search of your state’s official website should lead to a phone number to call or another, more direct web portal to the applicable agency or sub-agency.
+To help, you can download the list we've compiled of Radiological and Health Department Links by State to direct your search.

-Once you have verified that your state requires lead lining, the next biggest determining factor is the placement of the system in relation to human exposure.
-Many states have strict laws if the system is used in a room that backs up to a waiting room, versus an outside wall or storage closet.
+Once you have verified whether or not your state requires lead lining, the next factor in determining what type and/or thickness your system needs is the placement of the system in relation to human exposure.
+Many states have strict laws if the system is used in a room that backs up to a waiting room, versus an outside wall or a storage closet.
 As one could guess, the more public exposure, the more likely lead lining will be required.
 A quick call to the overseeing department in your state can answer your questions.

 The type of procedures you will be performing is the final determining factor.
-Some states have exemptions for Flouro based radiology equipment.
-For example, if your C-Arm is always facing down toward the floor you probably will not need lining.
-But if that same C-Arm is used in a variety of positions, emitting beams on a wall, a different set of rules may apply.
+Some states have exemptions for fluoroscopy-based equipment based on the routine position of the X-ray source.
+For example, if your work has your C-arm always facing down toward the floor, you may be covered if your state offers exemptions.
+If that same C-arm is used in a variety of positions, however, emitting beams on a wall, a different set of rules may apply.

-The bottom line is that the quickest way to answer your questions is make a quick phone call to your state's radiology health department.
-Download the list of Radiological and Health Department Links here.
-We have found them to be helpful and willing to point you in the right direction.
+The quickest way to answer your questions is to look up your state's radiological or health department and make a phone call.
+For contact pages from all 50 states, download the list of radiological and health department links here.
+We have found most of these agencies helpful and willing to point you in the right direction.

-Of course, Block Imaging is here to help you navigate this lead lining mine field for any piece of imaging equipment you purchase from Block.
+Of course, Block Imaging is also here to help you navigate the regulatory requirements for any piece of imaging equipment you purchase.